-The Association for Information Technology in Teacher Education What does our past involvement with computers in education tell us?
+The Association for Information Individually in Table of Education What does our past involvement with computers in education tell us?
+A view from the research community Michael Hammond with Scen Young Advisory Contractly and Contractly Contractly Contractly and Contractly Con

-Voices Project Fifteen participant interviews, coded, placed into categories, themed and sub themed.
+Fifteen participant interviews, coded, placed into categories, themed and sub

-Questions raised:
+Ouestions raised:

-- About technology: Can we identify what has been gained and lost, particularly in the development of software, during their - About application: Why is the introduction of computers so problematic? - About philosophy: How do beliefs about teaching affect the use of technology? - About policy: How has policy helped develop and helped constrain the use of computers in school? - •About community: What are the achievements of the research community and what are the challenges?
+- About technology: Can we identify what has been gained and lost, particularly in the development of software, during their careers? - •About application: Why is the introduction of computers so problematic? - About philosophy: How do beliefs about teaching affect the use of technology? - •About policy: How has policy helped develop and helped constrain the use of computers in school? - About community: What are the achievements of the research community and what are the challenges?

-http://www2.warwick.ac.uk/fac/soc/wie/research/centre/centre_projects/current_projects/voices/book/voicesbook.pdf
+http://www2.warwick.ac.uk/fac/soc/wie/research/centre/centre\projects/current\projects/voices/book/voicesbook.pdf